sul-dlss-labs/marctable/README.md

 [![Build Status](https://github.com/edsu/marctable/actions/workflows/test.yml/badge.svg)](https://github.com/edsu/marctable/actions/workflows/test.yml)

 *marctable* is a Python command line utility that converts MARC bibliographic data into tabular formats like CSV and Parquet.
 It uses the Library of Congress [MARC Bibliographic documentation] to determine whether fields and subfields should repeat or not.
-The documentation is collected into a [YAML file].
+The MARC documentation is collected into a [YAML file], which you could use for other things I suppose.

 ## Install